Small claims - Replying to a claim

 If you were served your notice of claim or notice of Civil Resolution Tribunal claim in British Columbia, you have 14 days from that date to file your reply.
 If you were served your notice of claim/notice of Civil Resolution Tribunal claim outside the province, you have 30 days to reply.

-Even after the time limit has passed, the court registry will still file your reply, as long as the claimant has not obtained a default order against you or had a hearing date set to determine what you owe in default.
-If one of those things has happened, you can still ask the court for permission to file a reply after the time limit but you will have to have a good reason for your delay.
+If you did not file your reply and the time limit to do so has passed, you can still ask the court for permission to file a reply after the time limit but you will have to have a good reason for your delay.

 The small claims court forms are specially designed to be used by people who are not lawyers.
 You may find all the help you need on the sheet that is attached to the front of the form.
 You may also wish to use the online Filing Assistant, which will prompt you through a series of questions that will help you complete the reply form.
 You can find the Filing Assistant on the Court Services Online website.
 More information about completing the form is included below.
 We’ll look at each section in the reply form and go through it step-by-step.

 This is where you put the name of the claimant.
 Simply copy the claimant's name, address and telephone number from the notice of claim/notice of Civil Resolution Tribunal claim.

 This is where you put your own name, address and telephone number.
 Copy your name as it appears on the notice of claim/notice of Civil Resolution Tribunal claim.

 The address given on the notice may not be the right one.
 Be sure the address you give is correct because this is where the registry will send any further notices or information to you.
 If your address changes at any time, be sure to notify the small claims court registry and all other parties to the lawsuit by completing a notice of change of address form.
 Otherwise, they will continue to send mail to your old address and you won't know what is happening in your case.